 The application should follow strict access controls on how data and artifacts can be modified and read, and through trusted channels that ensure the integrity of the data.
 Proper logging should be set in place to review and ensure that no unauthorized access or modification is happening.

 - Various system/application tools such as editors and file manipulation tools.

-- OWASP Zed Attack Proxy (ZAP)
+- Zed Attack Proxy (ZAP)